 The narrative of the show focuses on Carrie Bradshaw and her three best friends, Miranda Hobbes, Charlotte York and Samantha Jones.
 The women discuss their sexual desires and fantasies, and their travels in life, love and lesbianism.
 The show often depicts frank discussions about romance and sexuality, features a short montage of interviews of people living in New York City.

-Sequel of the TV show "Sex and The City" that follows Carrie Bradshaw, Charlotte York and Miranda Hobbes as they navigate the journey from the complicated reality of life and friendship in their 30s to the even more complicated reality of life and friendship in their 50s.
+Carrie Bradshaw, Charlotte York and Miranda Hobbes navigate the journey from the complicated reality of life and friendship in their 30s to the even more complicated reality of life and friendship in their 50s.